BowenGong2000/swe_project/Progress&Goals.md

     -Make the transition from page to page smoother -Consummate animations like button hovering, transitions, etc.
-    -Consummate the logic of each page and function -Add some substantial interface content
+    -Consummate the logic of each page and function
+    I will try my best to integrate all the functions and content into a complete web page, so that users can quickly find the content they want, and I will do a good job of categorizing the interface, which is more in line with the intuition of user interaction.

+    -Add some substantial interface content